-Jayson Barangan, a public affairs specialist with the BLM Colorado field office oil and gas lease sales division, told Western Wire that the planned September 2018 oil and gas lease sales included 18,358 total acres in the parcels currently being reviewed.
-He added that only 1,247 acres of the surface lands are BLM maintained, or 6.8 percent of the parcels on offer.
-The remainder of surface land, 93.2 percent, is privately owned.
+According to Jayson Barangan, a public affairs specialist in the BLM Colorado field office’s oil and gas lease sales division, the planned oil and gas lease sales in September 2018 encompass a total of 18,358 acres in the parcels currently under review.
+Barangan noted that only 1,247 acres of the surface lands fall under BLM maintenance, accounting for 6.8 percent of the parcels available for lease.
+The remaining 93.2 percent of the surface land is privately owned.

 All subsurface minerals are part of the federal mineral estate, the spokesman said.

-BLM oversees 564 million acres of BLM-managed surface land and other agency-held lands, along with individual state and private lands where subsurface mineral rights “were retained by the Federal government,” another BLM spokesman previously told Western Wire.
+BLM oversees 564 million acres of BLM-managed surface land and other agency-held lands, along with individual state and private lands where subsurface mineral rights “were retained by the Federal government,” another BLM spokesman previously told.

-The governor’s spokeswoman says Hickenlooper’s administration will continue to monitor the situation.
+The governor’s spokesperson stated that Hickenlooper’s administration will continue to monitor the situation.

-State Senate President Kevin Grantham welcomed the lease sales.
+State Senate President Kevin Grantham expressed support for the lease sales.